 At the press briefing on 31 March, the day when the coronavirus task force stood in front of charts that announced that between 100,000 and 240,000 fatalities was their new ‘goal’, White House coronavirus-response coordinator Dr Deborah Birx made clear what was required to keep the projected deaths on the low side.
 Mitigation, she said, ‘is done community by community.
 We all know people are in their states and in their communities.
 And we’re very dependent on each person in the United States doing the same thing, following the presidential guidelines to a T’.

-On the other hand, Trump’s insistence that a martial response is required reflects an inability to think about collective action outside the realm of war and the nation state.
-It’s all the more absurd because what the crisis demands is an unprecedented demobilisation—the polar opposite of a wartime mobilisation effort.
+Anyway, Trump’s insistence that a martial response is required reflects an inability to think about collective action outside the realm of war and the nation state.
+It’s all the more absurd because what the crisis demands is an unprecedented demobilisation-the polar opposite of a wartime mobilisation effort.

 In the same press briefing, Trump offered a clichéd rallying cry that fits comfortably within a long American tradition: